edsu/anon/README.md

 1. `npm install`
 1. `cp config.json.template config.json`
-1. add twitter credentials for your bot to `config.json` (make sure the Twitter app you create has read/write permission or else it won't be able to tweet)
+1. add twitter credentials for your bot to `config.json` (make sure the Twitter app you create has read/write permission so it can tweet)
 1. add IP ranges/names to `config.json`
 1. modify status template if desired
 1. `./anon.coffee`